pierreprinetti/openshift-enhancements/enhancements/installer/openstack-baremetal-compute.md

 Will the Cluster-API-Provider be able to set them on baremetal-based nodes?
 Is it even possible to assign a port or a security group to a baremetal machine?

+A process where nodes are manually created and attached, such as what described in the UPI documentation, should provide a mitigation.

 ## Design Details

 ### Test Plan